American Cooperative School of La Paz: History

 It was founded in 1955, with six students being taught in a house in La Paz.
 This number grew to 23 students under one teacher the end of 1955.
 The school expanded due to a wave of Americans coming to Bolivia, and in 1958 the school relocated to the Goethe Institute.
 Later that year the school moved to Calle 13 Calacoto, and at the same time the Bolivian Ministry of Education approved the "Cooperative Experimental School"'s designation as an experimental school.
 The United States Agency for International Development (USAID), around 1960, gave the school a grant to purchase a new campus.
 That year, there were 316 students.

 The master plan for the current school campus was completed in 1963.
 The school attempted to establish a partnership with the Colegio Franklin Delano Roosevelt, The American School of Lima in Lima, Peru; As part of this in 1964 it briefly changed its own name to "Franklin D. Roosevelt School," but the attempted partnership failed and the name changed to American Cooperative School in 1965.

+The school follows the United States academic calendar (August to May) as well as a curriculum typical of schools in the United States.
+The language of instruction is English, although Spanish is offered as a foreign language.
+The school is exempt from the requirements of the Bolivian ministry of education regarding school curriculum, academic calendar, and rules and regulations regarding school uniforms and teaching of Quechua and Aymara.

 The Southern Association of Colleges and Schools accredited the school in 1968, and during the same year the Bolivian Ministry of Education began to allow graduates of the school to obtain Bolivian bachillerato high school diplomas.